Daviderikmollberg/T-754-SPLP-Spoken-Language-Processing/README.md

 * Were the results as expected?
 * Have you come across any limitations to using Whisper?

-The deadline for this part is the 26th of February.

 We will also read the Whisper paper (https://arxiv.org/abs/2212.04356) and hand in a short report with answers and considerations around the following questions:
 * How did they curate the training data and how does it differ from conventional ASR models?